Previous Post – Day 5: From Little Missinaibi Lake Island To Admiral Falls

 - P15 – RL – 140m C1(T) ran center left, water volume high, took on water

 - P16 – RL – 995m – Whitefish Bay.
-In low water it may be possible to walk to campsite to the right.
+In low water, it may be possible to walk to the campsite to the right.
 We had to re-load and paddle

 - weather: overcast and cloudy all day; rain in the afternoon and some overnight